The random heat equation in dimensions three and higher: the homogenization viewpoint: The tilted Brownian motion and the Markov chain

 \subsection{The Markov chain}

 A key point of \cite{GRZ17} is that a Brownian motion tilted according to \eqref{tilting} can be approximately represented by a Markov chain.
 Since $R(s,y)$ is supported on times $s\in[-1,1]$, the functional~$\mathscr{R}_{\bullet}[B]$ that appears in \eqref{tilting} only involves interactions between the values of $B$ at times of distance at most~$2$ from each other.
 Thus, if we ``chunk'' the Brownian motion into segments of length $1$, the tilting only takes into account the interactions between each segment and the immediate preceding and succeeding segments.
-One can then represent the tilted Brownian motion on the chunks, with the caveat that another, ultimately small, tilting is needed to account for the edge effects at time $T$.
+One can then represent the tilted Brownian motion as a Markov chain on the chunks, with the caveat that another, ultimately small, tilting is needed to account for the edge effects at time $T$.

 It is shown in \cite{GRZ17} that the Markov chain satisfies the \emph{Doeblin condition}, which is to say that the transition measures uniformly majorize a (small) multiple of the stationary measure.
 This condition is an elementary tool in the theory of Markov chains; see e.g. \cite{MT09} for an introduction.
 Therefore, at every step of the chain corresponding to a length-$1$ chunk of the Brownian motion, there is a probability bounded away from zero that the next step of the chain can be considered to be sampled from the stationary distribution.
-Conditional on this ever having happened, the chain is at its stationary distribution, so as time goes on, the chain is at its stationary distribution conditional on an event which has probability going to $1$ exponentially quickly.
+Conditional on this event occurring at a particular step, the chain is then at its stationary distribution.
+Therefore, the chain converges to its stationary distribution exponentially quickly.

 We state these ideas precisely in the following theorem, which summarizes several results and discussions in \cite{GRZ17}.
 We let $\Xi_{T}=\{\omega\in\mathcal{C}([0,T])\mid\omega(0)=0\}$, and, given $W_{i}\in\Xi_{T_{i}}$, we define $[W_{1},\ldots,W_{k}]\in\Xi_{\sum_{i}T_{i}}$ by concatenating the increments, as in \cite[(4.2)]{GRZ17}. \begin{thm}[\cite{GRZ17}] Let $T>1$ and $N=\lfloor T\rfloor-1$.
 There is a Markov chain $w_{0},w_{1},\ldots,w_{N},w_{N+1}$, with $w_{0}\in\Xi_{T-[T]}$ and $w_{j}\in\Xi_{1}$ for $1\le j\le N+1$, which has the following properties. \begin{enumerate} \item (Time-homogeneity.)
 The transition probability measure